 Stop taking in more toxins – make sure your air is clean, water is pure, eat organic non-GMO foods (remove all processed foods and eliminate refined sugar, additives, sweeteners, artificial flavors, preservatives, caffeine, and alcohol), and review your cleaning, beauty, personal hygiene, and cooking products.
 Stay away from anti-perspirants/deodorants with aluminum, take a break from nail polish, lotions, hair products and any other synthetics that you rub into your skin or apply to your scalp and that get absorbed into the body.
 Opt for natural alternatives.

 Glutathione (GSH) is a crucial antioxidant, immune booster, and anti-cancer agent.
-It is found in every cell of the body but has significantly higher concentrations in the liver, playing an important role in the liver detoxification pathways.
-It binds to toxins to help eliminate them, binds to free radicals and repairs the DNA damage they cause, supports regulation of enzymes and supports your immune system by increasing production of killer T cells.
+It has higher concentrations in the liver and plays an important role in the liver detoxification pathways.
+It binds to toxins to help eliminate them, binds to free radicals and repairs the DNA damage they cause, supports regulation of enzymes and supports your immune system by increasing production of killer T white blood cells.
 It is a “master antioxidant” that is normally created and recycled in the body however in an overload of toxins it is depleted.
 There is debate on the poor oral absorbability of supplemental glutathione.
 Increasing glutathione is more efficient via incorporating its precursors.

 Dr. Andrew Cutler, who has a PhD in chemistry, suggests increasing glutathione by taking “4 parts NAC to 2 parts glutamine to 1 part glycine between meals” and to couple this with a B-complex vitamin.11,12 SAMe increases glutathione, especially with people who have compromised livers, and is a natural remedy that is effective against depression.13 It is best taken in the morning on an empty stomach.
 MSM is a key source of sulfur and can also boost glutathione (as well it helps with joints/arthritis, skin and hair, gut, and more).
 Eating sulfur rich and cruciferous raw vegetables as well as antioxidants and milk thistle also promote glutathione production.
 One of the best sources of the glutathione precursors is high quality whey protein – organic, grass fed, non-GMO, cold processed/non-denatured, and no artificial sweeteners.
 People who have problems with dairy, are lactose intolerant, or have a casein allergy can avoid whey protein; but otherwise it is very nutritious.
 Essentially 38% of solid matter in milk is made out of protein, 80% is casein and about 20% is whey (which is more quickly digested and absorbed, and contains exceptional amounts of cysteine rich proteins).
 Finally, exercise also boosts glutathione and thereby also your immune system.